GPXTrackMap is a Content Plugin for Joomla! (tested on Joomla! 2.5.x and 3.x).

 All you need to do in order to see your GPX track on a map inside your article (like the one you see here), is to write the following code into your article text:

 The plugin will find this code in your article, and replace it with the script that will show the map and the track.
 There are quite some options and settings to fine-tune the track display and the map controls, but for basic usage, that's all you need.
 See here for a full list of all features, or here for some more examples.
+See here for an overview of all available map layers (since V1.3.2).

-Read the FAQ for more!
+Read the FAQ's for more!

 The idea of the basic working principle is based on Viktor Vogel's great "Simple Image Gallery Extended" (SIGE) plugin.
 I'm a senior and experienced Delphi/SQL programmer, but i'm still a beginner in PHP - only by intensive studying of Viktor's plugin, and adapting parts of his code, i was able to get GPXTrackMap to work.
 Thanks, Viktor!